 Tell Your Friends & Share Episodes Online: You can even share a favorite show clip using the terrific Recast feature.
 I’ve made a video showing you how: Create Custom Audiograms with Recast by Simplecast – YouTube

-Donate: Check out my Patreon account
+Check out: my Patreon account